-Riposte OR Frenzy (20/X) - A bit of extra damage during mapping.
-Frenzy Option gives us cheap Frenzy charge generation during bosses since we attack so fast.
+Frenzy (20/X) - Frenzy gives us easy Frenzy charge generation during bosses since we attack so fast.

 Note: Since we are using Prismatic Eclipse as our main weapon, you want the sockets to be 1 Blue, 2 Green.
 2 Green for attack speed, 1 Blue for Mana leech.
-After we get a corrupt or a way to apply vulnerability without CWDT, we can change this to G G G and add in Culling Strike support.
+Once mana leech problems are fixed, switch to G G G colors on Prismatic Eclipse.

 Priority - Crafted Shield

 Explanation: A crafted shield will be very easy to do because of Essences.
-Using Essence of Dread, we can force up to +400-440 FLAT armor on our shield.
-This is big because this is actually higher than the T1 flat armor roll on a shield.
+Using Essence of Dread, we can force up to +340-370 FLAT armor on our shield.
+This is big because although its slightly lower than the natural T1 modifier, it is significantly more consistent to make a budget shield.

 Crafting your Shield